Chu Kwok Kuen

 Chu Kwok Kuen (朱國權) is a former football player for the Hong Kong national football team.
-He is the head coach of Citizen AA in the Hong Kong First Division.
+He was the head coach of Citizen AA in the Hong Kong First Division.

 Chu was the goalkeeper coach of the Hong Kong national football team, Hong Kong 08 and the youth teams from 2000 to 2010.

 He holds an AFC Grade A Coach licence.